MrrMagpiie/FA25_Workshop_Greenhouse/Activity Logs/Week_7/README.md

 		- Marquise: Story management
 		- Taran: PM/ Whatever needs doing and Hardware Integration
 		- Cody: Hardware Integration
 	- We had some issues with assigning Stories within the ServiceNow instance.
-We are looking into what permissions are required to give the Teams access to this.
+This issue has been resolved but not tested
 	- We had some issues with the admin profiles that we set up but it has been resolved and everyone has access to their admin profiles now
 	- Showed everyone the App within AES and confirmed that everyone has access to it.
 - Identified Possible API's [This](https://docs.servicenow.com/bundle/xanadu-api-reference/page/integrate/inbound-rest/concept/c_TableAPI.html) we can use to integrate with ServiceNow